mikefasching/OCT-Common-Grid-Harmonizer/README.md

 A lightweight Python + Docker pipeline for **resampling Zeiss/Heidelberg OCT B-scans or volumes** onto a **shared canonical grid** (same physical spacing and image size).

-This ensures geometric consistency across scanners — ideal for cross-vendor model training (e.g., CycleGAN style translation or a vendor-invariant encoder like VILE).
+This ensures geometric consistency across scanners, ideal for cross-vendor model training (e.g., CycleGAN style translation or a vendor-invariant encoder like VILE).

 ---